BleachDev/BleachHack/README.md

 ## Differences

 epearl edition is blue themed
-has the title screen bleachhack mode off by default has the gui fills removed has prebinds removed other stuff i dont remember
+has the title screen bleachhack mode off by default
+has the gui fills removed
+has prebinds removed
+changed the watermark
+other stuff i dont remember

 ## Plans

 custom blue rpc logo
 UI on by default
 add border to gui
 auto-trap module
 better crystal-aura module
-drawn modules command to unlist stuff in arraylist other stuff i dont remember
+drawn modules command to unlist stuff in arraylist
+custom hover module description colors
+other stuff i dont remember